simonw/datasette/docs/plugin_hooks.rst

 The function can either return a :ref:`internals_response` or it can return nothing and instead respond directly to the request using the ASGI ``send`` function (for advanced uses only).

+See :ref:`writing_plugins_designing_urls` for tips on designing the URL routes used by your plugin.

 Examples: `datasette-auth-github <https://github.com/simonw/datasette-auth-github>`__, `datasette-psutil <https://github.com/simonw/datasette-psutil>`__

 .. _plugin_register_facet_classes: